alexandruluca/postgresql-timeseries/README.md

 1) It illustrates on how to do it with sequelize (ORM), this method patches sequelize as it does not allow any partitioning
 2) The relevant table queries along with indexes are exported in the ./db folder

+Based on the presentation from https://youtu.be/atvgYJTBEF4 and other small changes